CrazyRedMachine/NostalgiaIO/README.md

 The arduino can communicate with an acio device on the Serial1 (pins 0 and 1) interface, but in order to do so **it needs RS232 to TTL conversion**.

+There's one 8 pin connector coming out of the keyboard unit.
+We will use only 5 of the pins from that connector (2 of them to power the keyboard directly from the arduino, and the other 3 of them through the RS232 adapter).
+You can use 2.8mm female QD (same as those used for small arcade buttons) to connect on the pins from that connector

 ### HW-027

 The HW-027 rs232 to TTL adapter which is based around the MAX3232 chip is very cheap and easy to find (amazon, aliexpress, etc..)